Rajshah64/auth-using-jwt/README.md

 # auth-using-jwt
-This Is RBAC(role based authentication ) without using any packages or tools.
-Ill update the frontend .
+This Is RBAC(role based authentication ) Only using jwt.
+Ill update the frontend and improve it once I learn more.